Kotlin/kotlin-by-example/examples/05_Collections/01_List.md

 # List

-A [List](https://kotlinlang.org/docs/reference/collections.html) is an ordered collection of items, and can be mutable or immutable.
-Standard library allows list creation with `listOf()`, an array list, and `mutableListOf()`, that can be rendered in a *read-only* view with the [List<T>](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/index.html) interface.
+A [list](https://kotlinlang.org/docs/reference/collections.html) is an ordered collection of items.
+In Kotlin, lists can be either mutable (`MutableList`) or read-only (`List`).
+For list creation, use the standard library functions `listOf()` for read-only lists and `mutableListOf()` for mutable lists.
+To prevent unwanted modifications, obtain read-only views of mutable lists by casting them to `List`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">